nulligor/drillr/README.md

 <span>filtered foo</span><span>filtered bar</span>
 ```

-Theres a lot of other silly features to it :)
+Theres a lot of other silly things you can do with Drillr and hopefully much more in the near future :simple_smile:

 TODO:
- * Add perhaps demo folder with lots of demonstration and usage samples
+ * Add perhaps demo folder with usage samples
- * Finish the testing suite ;P
+ * Finish the testing suite :stuck_out_tongue_closed_eyes:
+ * Add error handling